 Sure, she'd messed things up with his mother over the past several days.
 But she was planning on marrying Ford, not his mother.
 Anyway, the 8-hour drive from Houston had given her all the time she needed to frighten herself half to death.
 The mere prospect of meeting his mother had caused her to panic; something she never did.
 In her work life, and her personal life, she had always prided herself on being the epitome of "cool, calm, and collected."
 Then, to get there and find dogs being allowed inside the house.
 She told Ford's mother she was allergic to pet dander, even though it wasn't true.
 But that was Ford's fault; he should have told her his mother kept pets in the house.
 It would have provided a good excuse for her not to come with him on this trip, because there was no way in hell she'd ever share living space with filthy animals, no matter how clean they looked.

-And then, there was the doily incident.
-She'd really meant to apologize to his mother after making what turned out to be very hurtful comments about a silly looking doily that was on the coffee table.
+And then, there was the silver debacle, and the infamous doily incident.
+She'd really meant to apologize to his mother for that one.
+After making what turned out to be very hurtful comments about a silly looking doily that was on the coffee table.
 She had only been trying to make small talk, something she'd never really been that good at, and she certainly had no idea how to do it with simple-minded country folk.
 Then, once Ford took her aside and explained that the horrid little doily had been made by his aunt, his mother’s only sister, while she was on her deathbed, well; after that she was far too embarrassed to apologize.
 Ford thought she was being proud; arrogant.
 He always said she had too much of the kind of pride that “goes before the fall.”